 Pests and Diseases: Mites (remove with strong spray of water)

-Propagation: Seed (direct seeding is best).
+Propagation: Seed (direct seeding is best as plants do not transplant well).

 Companion plants: Caraway, Anise.